Reman-Hogbisz/PatriotHacks-2023/README.md

 The idea for this project has been in the works for a little while, but thanks to Patriot Hacks, we've finally had the opportunity to create it!
 Thank you all!

-By Samuel Rembisz, Gabriel Hogan, xxx, & xxx
+By Samuel Rembisz, Gabriel Hogan, Derrick Nguyen, & xxx